 Although they may not always show it, addicts—especially those in recovery—tend to carry a lot of guilt.
 In fact, the guilt can be so intense that it prohibits them from entering an addiction treatment program, preferring instead to continue covering up the guilt with substance abuse.
 In the eighth step, addicts are able to begin preparing themselves for atonement and to be able to make up for their prior wrongdoings, which has a way of lessening the tiresome burden of guilt.
 This allows the addict to feel better about him or herself as a sober individual and an addict in recovery who doesn’t need to use substance abuse as a buffer against guilt and the regret of harming others, especially family members, friends, and other loved ones.

 If you or someone you love is suffering from addiction to alcohol or drugs, the Palm Beach Institute can help.
 We have a time of knowledgeable recovery specialists that are waiting to help you find the program that will return you to a life of sobriety, health, and fulfillment.
-Call us today.
+Call us today at 855-534-3574 or contact us online today.